evalisharu/EvalAI/docs/source/contribution.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 EvalAI's issue tracker is good place to start.
 If you find something
-that interests you, comment on the thread and we’ll help get you
+that interests you, comment on the thread and we’ll help  you get
 started.

 Alternatively, if you come across a new bug on the site, please file a
 new issue and comment if you would like to be assigned.
 Existing
 issues are tagged with one or more labels, based on the part of the
 website it touches, its importance etc., which can help you select
-one.
+one of the issues.

 If neither of these seem appealing, please post on our channel and we
 will help find you something else to work on.